gqthrowaway/gq_guide/gqguideWIP.md

 Glock 47 with a Surefire X300-A Turbo and SRO, this is the only pistol set up you should consider at the moment.

-### "oh but I think x has a better trigger" blow it out your ass it does not matter, the differences are negligible or the alternative has it's own faults.
+### "oh but I think x has a better trigger" blow it out your ass it does not matter, the differences are negligible or the alternative has it's own faults

+"Glock: Perfection" is not a hyperbole, if you ever have the time, I recommend reading up on the history behind the Glock and it's inventor.
+Glock continously has managed to do the most, with the least.
+It uses the least amount of parts and has had the least amount of internal changes while still being functionally top dog in the pistol world.
+Only the P320 has come close in recent time as a rival to the Glock and this has only been made true due to lobbying and undercutting the competition as a massively inferior pistol with serious issues.

 The important part of being a fighting group or at least a group that trains together is uniformity.
 Parts breakage, familiarity, and compatability with aftermarket as well as each others equipment as a group.
 You forget a magazine or battery?
 No problem, your buddy has one.